In the world of chatbots, time flies fast.

-The Kik bot platform lists the most interesting bots in each category on its main page, at the same time inviting you to build a bot of your own:
+The Kik chatbot platform lists the most interesting chatbots in each category on its main page, at the same time inviting you to build a bot of your own:

 Both mobile apps and chatbots increase discoverability by encouraging users to share their content.